catkeson123/Price-Elasticity/README.md

-A calculator for Price Elasticity using the pandas library.
+A calculator for Price Elasticity using the pandas library and statsmodels module.